ava-labs/hypersdk/docs/tutorials/morpheusvm/4_testing.md

 Assuming the above went well, you've just built a VM which is functionally equivalent to MorpheusVM.
 Having built a base VM and extending it with options, we added tests to make sure our VM works as expected.

-In the final two sections, we'll explore the HyperSDK-CLI which will allow us to interact with our VM by reading from it and being able to send TXs in real time from the command line!
+In the final two sections, we'll explore the Avalanche-CLI and the HyperSDK-CLI which will allow us to interact with our VM by reading from it and being able to send TXs in real time from the command line!